Skip to content

 def verify_password(login, password):

-# list of users
+# user list

 users = config['users']

-# Iterate through this list
+# browse this list

 for user in users: